Practical Nursing - Part Time Program

 - Submit an application for the Practical Nursing Program, by the application deadline.
-The deadline for the part time program is October 31 for completion of the application process, including application, advisement, and TEAS V testing.
-It is the applicant's responsibility to verify that all information has been received (by Kelli Mahoney or the Nursing Office) prior to the October 31 deadline.
-The applicant's supporting documentation must be complete by the end of the Fall 2014 semester to be considered for acceptance to the Spring class.
+The deadline date for the traditional and hybrid-online program is March 31 for completion of the application process, including application, advisement, and TEAS V testing.
+It is the applicant's responsibility to verify that all information has been received (by Kelli Mahoney or the Nursing Office) prior to the March 31 deadline.
+The applicant’s supporting documentation must be complete by the end of the Summer 2014 Semester to be considered for acceptance to the Fall class.

 Applicants who have completed all of the above steps by March 31 must still: